Guide to Letters of Credit

 The Money Behind a Letter of Credit

-When it comes to letters of credit, you may wonder, Where do the payment funds for a letter of credit originate?
+So where do the payment funds for a letter of credit originate?
 The party paying for the goods or services typically deposits funds in advance to the bank that issues the letter of credit to cover the payment.
 Alternatively, the amount might be frozen in the payer’s account or the payer might borrow from the bank using a line of credit.

 When Does Payment Happen?

 Payment usually occurs when the seller has completed all the stipulations in the letter of credit.
 For example, the seller might have to deliver the goods to a specific address or onto a ship for transportation in the case of international trade.
 In the latter case, shipping documents would serve as proof that the requirements for payment have been fulfilled.
-They might trigger the payment transaction.
+They might then trigger the payment transaction.

 What to Watch Out for